 Tune out any distractions.

-Don’t change the pace or length of your breath.
+Don’t change the pace or length of the breath.

 Return attention to your breathing when the mind wanders.

-Your thoughts will wander while you do this practice.
-When you notice this, return your focus to the breath.
+Your thoughts will wander while doing this practice.
+When you notice this, return focus back to the breath.
 Note how you’re aware of the distracting thoughts.
 The goal of the practice is to gain this level of awareness.

 Witness a pause at the start and end of each breath.

 As you grow more aware while watching your breathing, witness a pause between the start and end of each breath.
 This space between breaths reflects the natural silence that is always present.
-As you attune to this, your mind relaxes and unearths its suppressed energy.
+By growing aware of this, your mind relaxes and unearths its suppressed energy.
 Soon, this pressure releases, the mind becomes stable, and you tune with your natural space.